Lenca: Spirituality

+The original religion of the Lencas showed certain parallels to other Mesoamerican religions, being polytheistic and featuring elements of nahualism and a strong connection to the environment.

 The contemporary Lenca primarily practice Roman Catholicism, adopted, often by force, during the colonial Spanish era after the first war.
-The Battle of Acajutla was a battle on June 8, 1524, between the Spanish conquistador Pedro de Alvarado and the standing army of Cuzcatlan Pipils, an indigenous Nahua state, in the neighborhood of present-day Acajutla, near the coast of western El Salvador.

-As with other tribal groups, their practices often incorporate Pre-European custom, and some Lenca communities retain more exclusively tribal customs.
-Some custom practices are associated with the cultivation and harvest of crops.
+As with other indigenous groups, their practices often incorporate pre-European custom, and some Lenca communities retain more exclusively indigenous customs.
+Some practices are associated with the cultivation and harvest of crops.
 During different crop seasons, for instance, Lenca men participate in ceremonies where they consume chicha and burn incense.

 Guancasco

 Guancasco is the annual ceremony by which neighboring communities, usually two, gather to establish reciprocal obligations in order to confirm peace and friendship.
 The guancascos take many forms and have adopted many Catholic representations, but they also include traditional customs and representations.
 Processions and elaborate exchanges of greetings and folk dancing are performed for the statue of the patron saint of the town.
-Towns in central and western Honduras such as Yamaranguila, La Campa, La Paz, etc, Or Eastern El Salvador south of Honduras like Lolotique, Yucuaiquin, Guatajiagua etc. all host the annual celebration.
+Towns in central and western Honduras such as Yamaranguila, La Campa, La Paz, etc., Or Eastern El Salvador south of Honduras like Lolotique, Yucuaiquin, Guatajiagua etc. all host the annual celebration.

 Archaeology

-Lenca pottery from the mid Mesoamerican Classic period discovered in Comayagua.
+Vessel found at the Tenampua site.

 Until recently, archaeological research and investigation of Lenca settlements had been limited.
 In studies of how the tribal and colonial cultures affected each other, more attention had been given to colonial-era settlements influenced by Europeans.
 In addition, many tribal sites are isolated and difficult to access.
 Researchers may also have difficulty conducting excavations because the sites are found in agricultural fields under cultivation.
 Surface evidence in rural areas reveals that pre-European tribal settlements existed in many regions.
 Many surface-visible earthwork mounds have been damaged from being plowed over by rural farmers.

 The evidence for pre-European Lenca has come from research and excavation of several sites in Honduras and El Salvador.
 It shows that Lenca occupation was characterized by a relatively continuous pattern of growth.

 The Comayagua Valley is located at the highland basin linking the Pacific and Caribbean drainage systems of Honduras.
 The valley provides evidence for a rich setting of cross-cultural relationships and Lenca settlements.
 According to Boyd Dixon, research in the area has revealed a complex history spanning approximately 2500 years from the early pre-classic period to the Spanish Conquest of 1537.
 Prehistoric Lenca settlements were typically located along major rivers to afford access to water for drinking and washing and to waterways for transportation.
 The lowlands were typically fertile areas.
 The Lenca built relatively few and small monumental public structures, except for military fortifications.
 Most constructions were made of adobe rather than stone.